A Costochondral separation, sometimes known as a rib separation, usually occurs after a direct impact on the chest.

-A separation of one of the costochondral joints usually occurs after an impact such as a fall onto the side of the body or being hit by something.
-Violent twisting movements can result in a costochondral separation.
-It can also happen from coughing violently.
+A separation of one of the costochondral joints usually occurs after an impact, for example, falling onto the side of your body.
+Or being hit by something.
+Violent twisting movements can also result in a costochondral separation as can coughing violently.

 - Treatment is mostly rest.

 - Seek medical attention to rule out any complications such as a fractured rib or pneumothorax.

 - Your doctor may prescribe painkillers to ease your discomfort and allow you to breathe more normally.
 This injury will usually take around 2-3 months to heal fully.